ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Supplemental Experiments and Analysis

-In this subsection, we present a study to evaluate the generalization performance of ClinicalAgents across four open-domain medical QA datasets, addressing \textit{How well does ClinicalAgents generalize to standard medical QA benchmarks beyond MedChain?}.
+In this appendix, we present a study to evaluate the generalization performance of ClinicalAgents across general medical datasets, addressing the question: \textit{How well does ClinicalAgents generalize to standard medical dialogue and QA benchmarks beyond MedChain?}

+We first examine performance on four standard medical QA benchmarks, then extend the evaluation to a more challenging multi-turn clinical dialogue setting (MedDG), thereby characterizing where the gains of our framework arise and how they scale with task complexity.